MicrosoftDocs/Viva/WorkplaceAnalytics/Tutorials/Query-auto-refresh.md

 audience: Admin
 ---

-# Auto-refresh option for queries
+# Query auto-refresh

-## One-time queries show you a snapshot
+As an analyst, you can run different kinds of query data in Workplace Analytics, such as person, meeting, group-to-group, person-to-group, and network queries to get a snapshot of workplace behavior.

-As an analyst, you can run different kinds of query data in Workplace Analytics, including person, meeting, group-to-group, and person-to-group queries to get a snapshot of workplace behavior.
+## One-time snapshot

 You can run a query as a one-time event where you set it up, run it one time, and get the results.
-To visualize workplace patterns uncovered by this query, you can load the results into a data analysis tool, such as Power BI or Excel.
+To visualize workplace patterns uncovered by a one-time query, you can load the results into a data analysis tool, such as Power BI or Excel.

 ## Auto-refresh shows trends over time

-Query results, especially when viewed in a data analysis tool, can uncover dynamic patterns.
-These patterns evolve over time because the workplace behavior of employees evolves over time.
-To isolate one instance of evolving workplace behavior over time, you can use the applicable query multiple times, on a regular schedule.
+Query results, especially when viewed in a data analysis tool, can uncover dynamic patterns because employee workplace behavior evolves over time.
+To isolate one instance of evolving behavior over time, you can use the applicable query multiple times, on a regular schedule.
 To do this, you can use the auto-refresh feature for Workplace Analytics data.

 ## Create a query with the auto-refresh option